 I’m really glad you’re here!
-My Name is Lisa.
-Welcome to Wildchow…
+My name is Lisa and welcome to Wildchow…

 Fifteen years ago, I was a fitness trainer who kept getting asked by my clients to teach them how to cook healthy meals.
 They wanted healthy meals that actually tasted good.
 Not an easy task.
-This blog was an easy way to share my own love of eating healthy-for-you foods.
-I created recipes that were easy for my clients to find.
-Well, as you can see, THIS IS NOT ONLY a healthy/wild game food blog anymore.
-You will find cupcakes, brownies and cookies here, too.
+This blog started as a way to share with them my favorite healthy-for-you foods and recipes.
+The recipes I created were easy and healthy with an ephasis on wild game.
+As you can see, THIS IS NOT ONLY a healthy/wild game food blog anymore.
+Now you will find cupcakes, brownies, bread, beef, cheese, and cookies, too!

 This is a “real” blog and website.
-What I mean by that, is I will not trick you or use smoke and mirrors to create the most beautiful food photo or a fake recipe.
+What I mean by that, is I will not trick you or use smoke and mirrors to create the most beautiful food photo or share an untested recipe.
 I have been in the food business for a very long time, and I don’t have the patiences for that, and neither should you.
 I’ve been cooking and baking longer, than most of the food Instagramers and other bloggers have been alive.
 If a recipe is an epic fail, I will tell you.
 If I use a cake mix from a box, I will tell you.
 If I shop at Walmart, I will tell you.
 I am a VERY busy mom, wife, daughter, friend, and volunteer.
-Life is too short, and I encourage people to take shortcuts when they can or should.
-Spend time with the people you love, not in the kitchen alone baking or cooking for them.
+Life is too short, and I encourage people to take shortcuts when they can or should without compromising your health.
+Spend time with the people you love.
 That’s why games were invented.
 Go play.

 I love to cook, bake, and fool around in the kitchen.
 Food science has always fascinated me.
 Little did I know, that this blog would develop into a completely different career path for me.